Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Signed into law June 20, 2025.
-Requires certain law enforcement agencies to report their use or operation of unmanned aircraft to the public.
-Effective immediately upon signature.
+Requires certain law enforcement agencies to report their use or operation of unmanned aircraft.
+Signed into law June 20, 2025, effective immediately.

 View source